ConradMaaijen/conradmaayen.github.io/_posts/2021-04-21-version-control.md

 If the repo contains the source code of a site its name should be the main naked domain name of that site.
 It should be lowercased.

-Bad: https://www.maayen.nl, www.maayen.nl, Maayen.nl
+Bad: https://www.maayen.nl, www.maayen.nl, Maayen.nl<br>
 Good: maayen.nl

 Sites that are hosted on a subdomain may use that subdomain in their name

-Bad: blog.maayen
+Bad: blog.maayen<br>
 Good: blog.maayen.nl

 ## Branches